-- After deciding where to place it, take measurements; you don’t want to end up with a unit that’s either too big or too small for the intended space.
+After deciding where to place it, take measurements; you don’t want to end up with a unit that’s either too big or too small.
 When measuring, be sure to allow for the depth of the shelves to prevent the bookcase from blocking doors, foot traffic, etc.

-- Determine whether or not you want the bookcase to hold just books, or other items, maybe even a television.
+Determine whether or not you want the bookcase to hold just books, or other items.

-- How much do you want it to hold?
-If you’re an avid reader, you might need more than one.
+How much do you want it to hold?
+If you’re an avid reader, you might need more than one regular units or a wall unit.

 What Kind of Bookcase Do I Need?

-Bookcases are no longer limited to just uniform vertical units—they come in a variety of shapes and configurations including step bookcases, cubes and compartmental shelving.
-Perhaps you want a bookcase that will transform your den into an Oxford library reading room or one that is purely functional and will allow you some place to put your books, other than the floor.
+Bookcases are no longer limited to just plain vertical units.
+They come in a variety of shapes and configurations including step bookcases, cubes and compartmental shelving.
+Perhaps you want a handsome wood bookcase that will give your den the look of an Oxford library reading room.
+Or maybe you would prefer one that is purely functional and will allow you some place to put your books.
 When decorating a child’s room, bookcases can be a great organizational tool, disguised as a lift-and-hide chest or a carousel.

 Standard bookcases are available in a range of heights and widths, but are generally designed to sit flush against a wall and include adjustable shelving that will hold regular-sized hardcover books (approximately 10 inches in depth).